Interim Management – Candidate

 At Practicus, we value our network of interims and support them pre, post and during placements.
 Each Interim has an assigned relationship manager who stays in touch and works with them to secure continuity of assignments as desired.
 This creates a nurturing environment leading to a high level of job satisfaction and sustainable success.

-If being an interim is for you, or you already have lots of experience, we welcome you, to take a look at our Candidate Experience section.
+If being an interim is for you, or you already have lots of experience, we welcome you, to take a look at our Interim Jobs.
 Here you can find our Frequently Asked Questions (FAQs) which tell you more about how we work with our interims and what happens when you join our network.
 Here you can also see a list of some of our Live Jobs, and you can register your interest.

 What makes a good Interim Manager?